StephenCataldo/comment-better/README.md

 ## Basic Setup for new developers

-Short explanation if you like: we'll write code in ES2015+ (Javascript 2015 version) but then a program called Babel rewrites it to be more compatible across browswers, and Webpack packs our code up in two ways: live when we are developing (so if you make a change and refresh your browser, it will be normally be there) and also built into a zip.
+# Short explanation if you like:
+We'll write code in ES2015+ (Javascript 2015 version) but then a program called Babel rewrites it to be more compatible across browswers, and Webpack packs our code up in two ways: live when we are developing (so if you make a change and refresh your browser, it will be normally be there) and also built into a zip.
+I've sometimes heard this called an "artifact" or an "artifact generation pipeline" — basically a way to compile your code using a variety of tools that you can ignore thanks to the boilerplate, and something of a surprise if you're used to just writing and perhaps minimizing javascript scripts.

 To get that all working, you need npm — the Node web server and package manager running.
 This varies depending on your machine
 (Mac/Windows/Linux) and was surprisingly challenging for the first couple machines we worked on — most of the instructions